Top of the page

-Check with the nearest travel health clinic, your local health unit, or your doctor to see what kind of vaccines you should get.
+Check with the nearest travel health clinic, pharmacist, or your doctor to see what kind of vaccines you should get.

-See your doctor or go to a clinic several months before your trip, or as soon as you can.
+See your doctor, pharmacist, or go to a clinic several months before your trip, or as soon as you can.
 Some vaccines need to be given in more than one dose.
-For example, if you need protection from hepatitis A, you'll need two doses of hepatitis A vaccine spaced at least 6 months apart.
+For example, if you need protection from hepatitis A and B, you’ll need 2 doses of the combined hepatitis A and B (Twinrix vaccine) at least 4 weeks apart.
 You may need vaccines to protect against: